 - Mix quickly, it will melt easily.

-- Pour the mixture into prepared greased plate.
+- Pour the mixture into a prepared greased plate.

-- Spread the mixture evenly using back of spatula and base of a small steel katori or bowl.
+- Spread the mixture evenly using the back of the spatula and base of a small steel Katori or bowl.

 - If it will get cooled down it will be difficult to slice it.